 According to the Scientific Subcommittee on DIC of the International Society of Thrombosis and Hemostasis, DIC is “an acquired syndrome characterized by the intravascular activation of coagulation with loss of localization arising from different causes.
 DIC can originate from and cause damage to the microvasculature, if sufficiently severe, can produce organ dysfunction”[27].
 Using this definition, it is clear that there is an overlap between DIC and TMA both clinically and pathologically.
 Some authors even consider DIC as a common cause of TMA[6].
-In contrary to DIC, coagulation profile is essentially normal in TTP-HUS and other TMA diseases.
+In contrary to DIC, the coagulation profile is essentially normal in TTP-HUS and other TMA diseases.
 Normal values of PT, APTT and Fib distinguish TTP-HUS from DIC in the presence of schistocytes and high LDH levels.
 In comparison with DIC control, a very low PLT count (< 20 × 109/L) and a PT within 5 s of the upper limit are specific to TTP-HUS[28].
-This is because the microthrombi plugged in TTP-HUS are PLT-rich[29,30]; whereas in DIC, the microthrombi formed in small vasculature are rich in fibrin[31].
+This is because the microthrombi plugged in TTP-HUS are PLT-rich[29,30], whereas in DIC, the microthrombi formed in small vasculature are rich in fibrin[31].

 ADAMTS13

-ADAMTS13 (A Disintegrin And Metalloproteinase with Thrombospondin type 1 motif, member 13), is a specific marker for TMA.
-In addition, it is well known that TTP may result from severe functional deficiency of the VWF-cleaving protease ADAMTS13 that leads to accumulation of ultra large VWF-multimers along the lumen of small blood vessel resulting in extensive PLT/VWF-rich intravascular thrombus formation.
+ADAMTS13 (A Disintegrin And Metalloproteinase with Thrombospondin type 1 motif, member 13) is a specific marker for TMA.
+In addition, it is well known that TTP may result from severe functional deficiency of the VWF-cleaving protease ADAMTS13, which leads to accumulation of ultra-large VWF-multimers along the lumen of small blood vessels, resulting in extensive PLT/VWF-rich intravascular thrombus formation.
 ADAMTS13 assay includes activity, functional inhibitor (based on plasma mixing studies) and anti-ADAMTS13-IgG[6].
-The proteolytic activity of ADAMTS13 is considered “normal” if it is above 50% activity of normal control (tested with pooled local blood samples).
+The proteolytic activity of ADAMTS13 is considered “normal” if it is above 50% activity of the normal control (tested with pooled local blood samples).
 A high certainty of TTP (90% specificity) can only be made if the ADAMTS activity is < 10%[32].
-Such a low cut-off value (< 10% of normal activity) is applied because most ADAMTS13 are bound on the CD36 (an integral membrane also known as PLT glycoprotein 4) of endothelial cell surface.
+Such a low cut-off value (< 10% of normal activity) is applied because most ADAMTS13 molecules are bound to CD36 (an integral membrane also known as PLT glycoprotein 4) on the endothelial cell surface.
 Therefore, the in vivo ADAMTS13 activity exceeds the circulatory value determined via peripheral blood specimen[3].
-In practice, these assays are usually available in specialized centers and laboratories, and are not easily available.
+In practice, these assays are usually available in specialized centers and laboratories and are not easily available.

-Shiga toxin-producing Escherichia Coli (STEC) infection
+Shiga toxin-producing Escherichia coli (STEC) infection